benpetit/benpetit.github.io/about.md

 I am a graduate student at Stanford University in the [Institute for Computational and Mathematical Engineering](https://icme.stanford.edu/) (ICME), formerly in the Applied Mathematics department at [Ecole polytechnique](https://www.polytechnique.edu/en), Paris.
 Prior to entering Ecole polytechnique, I was a Mathematics/CS preparatory class (<i>Classe preparatoire</i>) student at [Lycee Sainte-Genevieve](http://www.bginette.com/) in Versailles.

+My primary research interest is artificial intelligence.
+I am especially interested in building systems that can learn tasks from scratch (reinforcement learning) and/or use accumulated knowledge to efficiently learn new tasks (meta-learning).

+I am also highly interested in the statistical aspects of financial markets.
 At Ecole polytechnique, I worked with Prof. Jean-Philippe Bouchaud on some applications of control theory to trading.
 In 2018, I spent 6 months at Tower Research Capital in New York, where I worked on some applications of nonlinear machine learning techniques to high-frequency trading.

-<b>Areas of research:</b>

-- Artificial intelligence (especially reinforcement and meta-learning).
-- Quantitative / High frequency trading.

-<b>Other interests</b>

-- Playing the guitar (electric, acoustic).
-- Many different sports, but especially running, tennis, handball and soccer.
-- Travel photography.
+I also really enjoy teaching.
+I was a teaching assistant in Mathematics at Lycee Sainte-Genevieve in the academic year 2016-2017, conducting weekly oral examinations for undergraduates (linear algebra, real analysis, probability and group theory among other things).
+More recently, I have been a teaching assistant at Stanford for CS221 (AI: Principles and Techniques), in Fall 2018 and Spring 2019.

+In my free time, I play a lot of music (acoustic and electric guitar).
+I also enjoy traveling and solving interesting puzzles.

 <b>Selected research projects</b>